dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 The output obtained from last softmax(or sigmoid for binary class) layer of the model can be interpreted as normalized class probabilities and we are therefore minimizing the negative log likelihood of the correct class or we are performing Maximum Likelihood Estimation (MLE).

+As David Silver would like to say, let's make it concrete with an example.
 For example consider we get an output of [0.1, 0.5, 0.4] (cat, dog, mouse) where the actual or expected output is [1, 0, 0] i.e. it is a cat.
 But our model predicted that given input has only 10% probability of being a cat, 50% probability of being dog and 40% of chance being a mouse.
 This being a multi-class classification, we can calculate the cross entropy using the formula for $$\mathbf{L_{mce}}$$ below.

 Another example for binary class can be as follows.
 The models outputs [0.4, 0.6] (cat, dog) whereas the input image is a cat i.e. actual output is [1, 0].
 Now, we can use $$\mathbf{L_{bce}}$$ from below to calculate the loss and backpropgate the error and tell the model to correct its weight so as to get the output correct next time.